enisaydin/enisaydin/README.md

 A full-featured Music Market Server "API" built with **ASP.NET Core API **, **Entity Framework**.

 ### [Project 2 - My-Portfolio](https://github.com/enisaydin/ASP.NET-MVC-MYPORTFOLIOPROJECT)
-"A modern e-commerce portfolio website featuring secure payment gateways, interactive shopping carts, and an intuitive admin dashboard.
-Built using C# .NET for the backend and JavaScrip for a dynamic user interface."
+"A modern e-commerce portfolio website.Built using C# .NET ,Entity Framework Code First for the backend and JavaScrip for a dynamic user interface."

 ---